For Best Use of Research, Measurement and Evaluation

 Each year, the Institute partners with the New York Chapter of PRSA to recognize standout efforts in the public relations programs that integrate research, measurement and evaluation into practitioners’ professional work.
 Winners in each category of the Big Apple Awards are eligible to receive the “Best Use of Research, Measurement and Evaluation Award” presented by the Institute for Public Relations.

-Based on research about how words can affect girls’ self-esteem, Procter & Gamble’s Always teamed up with MSLGROUP to create the “#LikeAGirl” movement to empower girls through education during puberty, a time when their confidence is the lowest.
+Based on research about how words can affect girls’ self-esteem, Procter & Gamble’s Always created the “#LikeAGirl” movement to empower girls through education during puberty, a time when their confidence is the lowest.

 At the centerpiece of the campaign stood a video, capturing how people of all ages interpret the expression, “Like a Girl.”
 Those in the commercial portrayed the phrase as an insult, holding up a mirror to society at large and showing how damaging these words can be to girls, particularly during puberty.

 The video achieved 76 million global views from 150 countries and more than 1,800 earned media placements.
 The team was able to take a commonly-used insult to capture the subtle yet negative power it creates and ultimately, to inspire a movement that changes the meaning of “like a girl” to mean “downright amazing.”